njam/nuxt-i18n-module/README.md

 ----------------------------

 ### Setup
-- Add `nuxt-i18n-module` dependency using yarn or npm to your project
+1: Add `nuxt-i18n-module` dependency to your project using yarn or npm.

-- Add `nuxt-i18n-module` to `modules` section of `nuxt.config.js` and define the languages to use:
+2: Add `nuxt-i18n-module` to the `modules` section of `nuxt.config.js` and configure as desired:
 ```js
 {
   modules: [